cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips.md

 ## FAQ

-### Can you allocate the same egress IP address to multiple data centers?
+### Can I allocate the same egress IP address to multiple data centers?

 No, egress IPs are limited to a single data center.